 Just make sure there are no creases or folds, they’ll cast shadows on your fabric and create darker spots that are hard to key out later on.

-A good lighting setup is the key to get a high quality chroma key.
+A good lighting setup is key to get a high-quality chroma key.
 There are some aspects to check:

 - The backdrop needs to be lit as even as possible.
 This will help the Chroma Key Filter to figure out what is a green background and needs to be cut out (keyed) and what parts of the image should remain.

 - The actor mustn’t wear any clothing that matches the backdrop color.
 Those areas will be keyed out by the Chroma Key Filter as well.
-However this behaviour can also be used to create some fun effects!
+However, this behavior can also be used to create some fun effects!

-- Because the backdrop will reflect lots of light and therefor will shine on the actor its important to stand far away from the backdrop.
-Also some spot lights from behind onto the shoulders and hair will help to decrease the amount of color spilling onto the actor in the video image.
+- Because the backdrop will reflect lots of light and therefore will shine on the actor it’s important to stand far away from the backdrop.
+Also, some spotlights from behind onto the shoulders and hair will help to decrease the amount of color spilling onto the actor in the video image.

-The placement of your lights is a crucial part for the setup.
-While you should try around here, to find whatever works best for your needs, a very common technique used is called three point lightning, which you need at least three lamps for:
+The placement of your lights is a crucial part of the setup.
+While you should try around here, to find whatever works best for your needs, a very common technique used is called three-point lighting, which you need at least three lamps for:

 1. The Key Light brightens up your subject in general and is placed at a 45° angle at the subject on either side of the camera